sportsclimbs/sportclimbs-2/content/peak/stoney/stoney-west/stoney-west-topo.md

 A good warm up via a vague pillar.

 **19. Late at Night (6b+)**
-A thin crack overlap followed by a short arete.
+A thin crack overlap followed by a short arête.

 **Root Cause Analysis (6b)**
 A tricky lower wall leads to a crack and belay out left.